mehstruslehpy/Documents/C/Fun/LineDrawing/libVersion/Readme.txt

 SUMMARY:
-Theis library draws various equations and shapes via the ncurses library This is the library version
+This library draws various equations and shapes via the ncurses library This is the library version

 Because each (x,y) element in the plane needs to be a discrete integer there is a loss of 'resolution'